It is in certain circumstances possible to travel to São Tomé e Príncipe without a visa.

 Other airports with connections to São Tomé are: Accra (Ghana), Luanda (Angola), Malabo (Equatorial Guinea) and Libreville (Gabon).
 There are 3-4 flights per week from São Tomé to Príncipe operated by Africa’s Connection and STP Airways.

 A yellow fever vaccination is normally required.
-However, visitors from Europe (who enter the country with direct flights from Europe) are officially exempt from this requirement.
+Visitors from Europe (who enter the country with direct flights from Europe) are officially exempt from this requirement.
 However, health officials often still request to see your yellow fever vaccination certificate.
 In order to avoid any discussion, it may be better to have the vaccination and show the vaccination certification upon arrival.

 Malaria medication is recommended.
 However, malaria is nowadays quite rare and is close to being eradicated.
 The use of malaria medication is therefore a more precaution.